Enigma machine: Surviving machines

-The effort to break the Enigma was not disclosed until the 1970s.
+The effort to break the Enigma was not disclosed until 1973.
 Since then, interest in the Enigma machine has grown.
 Enigmas are on public display in museums around the world, and several are in the hands of private collectors and computer history enthusiasts.

 The Deutsches Museum in Munich has both the three- and four-rotor German military variants, as well as several civilian versions.
-Enigma machines are exhibited at the National Codes Centre in Bletchley Park, the Government Communications Headquarters, the Science Museum in London, Discovery Park of America in Tennessee, the Polish Army Museum in Warsaw, the Swedish Army Museum (Armémuseum) in Stockholm, the Military Museum of A Coruña in Spain, the Nordland Red Cross War Memorial Museum in Narvik, Norway, The Artillery, Engineers and Signals Museum in Hämeenlinna, Finland the Technical University of Denmark in Lyngby, Denmark, in Skanderborg Bunkerne at Skanderborg, Denmark, and at the Australian War Memorial and in the foyer of the Australian Signals Directorate, both in Canberra, Australia.
+The Deutsches Spionagemuseum in Berlin also showcases two military variants.
+Enigma machines are also exhibited at the National Codes Centre in Bletchley Park, the Government Communications Headquarters, the Science Museum in London, Discovery Park of America in Tennessee, the Polish Army Museum in Warsaw, the Swedish Army Museum (Armémuseum) in Stockholm, the Military Museum of A Coruña in Spain, the Nordland Red Cross War Memorial Museum in Narvik, Norway, The Artillery, Engineers and Signals Museum in Hämeenlinna, Finland the Technical University of Denmark in Lyngby, Denmark, in Skanderborg Bunkerne at Skanderborg, Denmark, and at the Australian War Memorial and in the foyer of the Australian Signals Directorate, both in Canberra, Australia.
 The Jozef Pilsudski Institute in London exhibited a rare Polish Enigma double assembled in France in 1940.
 In 2020, thanks to the support of the Ministry of Culture and National Heritage, it became the property of the Polish History Museum.